-- 1 How do you usually communicate with friends or close colleagues in other countries (letter, email, instant messaging, social media, etc.)?
+- 1 If you are sending news or communicating with friends or close colleagues in other countries, how do you usually communicate (letter, email, instant messaging, social media, etc.)?
 Why?

 - 2 Read the email from Antonio to his colleague and friend, Francesca.
 Where is Antonio and what is he doing there?
-Discuss in pairs.

-- 3 Underline examples of these things (1-5) in the email.
+- 3 Find examples of these things (1-5) in the email.
 Compare your answers with a partner.

 - 1 sending good wishes

 - 2 asking for news

 - 3 giving news

 - 4 suggesting a meeting

 - 5 the reason for writing

-- 4 Look at the differences between informal and formal written English.
-Then find and circle examples of informal language in the email.
+- 4 Look at the differences between formal and informal written English.
+Then find and underline examples of informal language in the email.

-Informal Formal

-Contracted verb forms Uncontracted verb forms

-(e.g., isn't) (e.g., is not)

-Informal linking words Formal linking words

-(e.g., so, but) (e.g., therefore, however)

-Conversational words More formal vocabulary

-(e.g., get, nice) (e.g., receive, pleasant)

-Idiomatic expressions (e.g., it's no big deal) Conventional language (e.g., it is not important)
+Informal Formal Contracted verb forms (e.g. isn't) Uncontracted verb forms (e.g. is not) Informal linking words (e.g. so , but) Formal linking words (e.g. therefore, however) Conversational words (e.g. get , nice) More formal vocabulary (e.g. receive, pleasant) Idiomatic expressions (e.g. it's no big deal) Conventional language (e.g. it is not important)